|

 web servers, intranet creation, firewalls, and internet security.

-Commerical applications I've worked were all mostly embedded or
+Commercial applications I've worked were all mostly embedded or

 industrial projects.
 Needless to say, none of these companies exist

 anymore...
-Past projects include:
+Past companies includes:

 - Cygnus